BenMakesGames/PsyPets/README.md

 * check/update all the .htaccess files
-* set up cron jobs for each of the tasks in crontab/
+* set up cron jobs for each of the tasks in crontab/ if you don't know what cron jobs are, search the internets! if you're hosting on Windows, it won't be cron jobs, it'll be scheduled tasks

 Create Database Tables
 ----------------------